 But, as with many dietary components, it is best to limit the amount consumed.

-A study, published in JAMA in 2012, documented 23,926 deaths and concluded that red meat consumption was associated with an increased risk of cardiovascular disease and cancer mortality.
+A study, published in JAMA in 2012, documented 23,926 deaths and concluded that red meat consumption was associated with an

 The present study, carried out at Duke-NUS Medical School and Saw Swee Hock School of Public Health at the National University of Singapore, further investigated red meat’s potential impact on kidney health.